 Soon we were upon a hidden tract of land where lovers could meet or a coven of witches could hold a forbidden ritual in the summer heat.
 A man had biked up there.
 Was he waiting for his beloved?
 Would she come or was he forever cursed to remain on a beautiful park bench with no one to hold his hand?

 Beautiful apartments faced the shore.
-Must be expensive, we declared.
+Must be expensive, we declared, probably looked up The Gantry and had a browse there.
 I wondered if the owners ever came out to watch the view.
 After the tiring day, did they just watch tv inside or fall asleep exhausted or dine out in fancy restaurants?
 Was the view left lonely and unloved?

 Two women sat on a rickety wooden pier.
 Could they be high school friends meeting after a decade or retired neighbours sipping a glass of relaxing wine?
 Did they have worries of office work piling up or car loans waiting to be paid?
 Or was I grudging them their one annual single day of leisure?